Skip to content

 InvisibleBench

-The first open benchmark designed to evaluate AI safety across long-term caregiving relationships.
-Current benchmarks test single conversations.
-InvisibleBench tests across 3–20+ turn scenarios, identifying failure modes like crisis calibration drift, cultural othering, and attachment engineering that only emerge over time.
+The first open benchmark designed to evaluate AI safety across long-term caregiving relationships — testing across 3–20+ turn scenarios, identifying failure modes that only emerge over time.

 Interested in collaborating?

-We are looking for research partners, pilot programs, and policy collaborators who want to work with live longitudinal caregiver data.
-If the frameworks are relevant to what you are building or studying, reach out.
+We're looking for research partners, pilot programs, and policy collaborators who want to work with longitudinal caregiver-load data.

 Start a conversation